lauguma/GWideCodeML/scripts/README.md

 This script takes as input nucleotide coding sequences in fasta file format:
 - Translate them into aminoacids (.faa files).
 - Align aminoacid sequences.
 User can choose alignment tool between prank, mafft and muscle (default).
 Please, note that prank is much more slower than the others (.faa.msa files).
-- Back-translate alined aminoacid sequences into codon alignments (final output, .cd.msa files).
+- Back-translate aligned aminoacid sequences into codon alignments (final output, .cd.msa files).